Skip to main content

 Please note, if your member number is already in use by Aware Super, you’ll be assigned a new member number.
 If you are affected by this change you will be advised in a separate communication and it will be confirmed also in your welcome letter from Aware Super.

-Your Aware Super account number will be the same as your TelstraSuper account number without any spaces.
-If you only have one Retirement Income Stream account, you can find your account number on your Significant Event notice.
-If you have more than one Retirement Income Stream account, you’ll need to refer to your last statements or SuperOnline for all your account numbers.
+If you only have one Retirement Income Stream account, you can also find your account number on your Significant Event notice.
+If you have more than one Retirement Income Stream account, you’ll need to refer to your last statements for all your account numbers.
 (Your Significant Event Notice will only show one account number).
 If you have a Term Allocated Pension account in addition to your Retirement Income Stream account, the account number for this account will be on the Significant Event Notice you receive for that account.

 Your member number is the number we use to identify you.
 Your account number is the number your employer uses to pay your super contributions.
-If you have more than one TelstraSuper account, you will have multiple account numbers but only one member number.
+If you had more than one TelstraSuper account, you will have multiple account numbers but only one member number.

 A Data Migration Strategy is supporting the merger that includes several rounds of testing, extensive reconciliation and auditing across the balances being transferred to ensure their accuracy.